prior-technology/TransformerAlgebra/doc/contribution.md

 **Summary:**
 1. The partition function Z(x) varies slowly, so `log P(t) ≈ logit(t) - const`
 2. The logit decomposes through layer norm as a **scaled sum** of per-term contributions
-3. The scaling factor σ is shared, so relative attribution is preserved
+3. The scaling factor σ is shared, so relative contributions are preserved

 ## Implementation Steps